 I used to be intimidated by portrait painting.
 I could never get the colors right and I always felt like I ended up drawing with my paint rather than painting.

-I decided to tackle portrait painting head on, and and after a lot of practice, I now feel very comfortable painting portraits.
+I decided to tackle portrait painting head-on, and after a lot of practice, I now feel very comfortable painting portraits.
 Here are the steps I’ve developed to paint a successful portrait from a photo:

 1. Choose a photo with great highlights and shadows